 Not only has Professor Boison worked in International Financial Management and International Taxation, he has been a financial consultant for Robert Half International and was a Senior Accountant for Marriott International in Bethesda, MD.
 Professor Boison is a Certified Senior Business Analyst (CSBA) and a Certified Machinery and Equipment Appraiser (CMEA).
 He teaches Accounting at University of the Potomac.

 Ph.D.
 Organization and Management, Capella University

 B.A.
 Mathematics, Hampton University

-Dr. Brydie came to Potomac College having been an Associate, Defense Systems for the SECNAV AAUSN OPTI Infrastructure Support Team.
+Dr. Brydie came to University of the Potomac having been an Associate, Defense Systems for the SECNAV AAUSN OPTI Infrastructure Support Team.
 He has also taught adult education and provided online educational opportunities for working professionals through Strayer University in Arlington, VA.
 He has taught online adult education for the University of California Extension in Riverside, CA and Axia College of the University of Phoenix.
-Dr. Brydie teaches Digital Forensics at Potomac College.
+Dr. Brydie teaches Digital Forensics at University of the Potomac.

 J.D.
 Marquette University